-We also have outstanding commitments to fund additional investments totaling \$31.5 million at December 31, 2008.
+We also have outstanding commitments to fund additional investments, including the acquisition of 26% of UTI, totaling \$178 million at December 31, 2009.

 CRITICAL ACCOUNTING POLICIES.

 The preparation of financial statements often requires the selection of specific accounting methods and policies from among several acceptable alternatives.
 Further, significant estimates and judgments may be required in selecting and applying those methods and policies in the recognition of the assets and liabilities in our balance sheet, the revenues and expenses in our statement of income, and the information that is contained in our significant accounting policies and notes to consolidated financial statements.
 Making these estimates and judgments requires the analysis of information concerning events that may not yet be complete and of facts and circumstances that may change over time.
 Accordingly, actual amounts or future results can differ materially from those estimates that we include currently in our consolidated financial statements, significant accounting policies, and notes.